 Elvis Presley may have foreseen his own death when he saw a vision in the clouds during a cross-country road trip in 1964 as he drove back to his Graceland mansion.
 Elvis saw the face of Stalin in the clouds and understood it to mean that it was the displeased way God saw him now that he had achieved his fame.
 The face then turned into the smiling face of Jesus and in great distress, Elvis cried out “Oh God!
 Oh God!”
 He believed that it was a portent of his untimely death.
 The could in our picture looks to me like an angel and in the context of reading may symbolize a messenger and perhaps a blessing that all will go well.

 - Cloud Reading is called: ‘AEOROMANCY’

 - Aeromancy divination by observing events in the air or wind.
 This includes: cloud shapes, weather conditions, and atmospheric phenomena (including comets and meteors.)
-Medieval divination texts usually spelled ‘aerimancy’ and was expanded to include almost all phenomena occurring in the air.
+Medieval divination texts usually spelled ‘aerimancy’ and were expanded to include almost all phenomena occurring in the air.

 - Aeromancy also can sometimes include divination by the wind.
-For example the diviner throws sand or dirt in the wind after asking a question.
+For example, the diviner throws sand or dirt in the wind after asking a question.
 The answer is determined in the nature of the dust cloud.
 Other techniques include throwing a handful of seeds into the air and receiving the answer to a question from the pattern created by the fallen seeds.
 This is also sometimes known as ‘austromancy’.

 - The ancients believed that wind was actually the breath of Life and the breath of their gods and deities.
 It was divine.
 Alternately, some believed that specific types of winds, particularly hot winds, were the work of demons.